jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 [Raspi2fb][raspi2fb] is included for mirroring the GPU framebuffer to the small TFT displays.

-As of 2016-10-09, here is the list of DTS overlays that are installed with the `4.4.24` kernel running on an RPi3
+As of 2016-10-20, here is the list of DTS overlays that are installed with the `4.4.26` kernel running on an RPi3

     root@rpi3:~# uname -a
-    Linux rpi3 4.4.24 #1 SMP Sun Oct 9 11:32:22 EDT 2016 armv7l armv7l armv7l GNU/Linux
+    Linux rpi3 4.4.26 #1 SMP Thu Oct 20 14:25:33 EDT 2016 armv7l armv7l armv7l GNU/Linux

     root@rpi3:~# ls /mnt/fat/overlays/
     adau1977-adc.dtbo                  pi3-miniuart-bt.dtbo